hubaksis/org.openhab.binding.xiaomigatewayv3/README.md

 1. Configure the gateway as discribed here: https://github.com/AlexxIT/XiaomiGateway3

-After you deal with firmware you need to enable telnet and enable remote MQTT access (after each restart) as described [here](https://community.openhab.org/t/zndmwg03lm-xiaomi-gateway-3/111168/3?u=dexter).
-This will be done later by the binding.
+2. Create a bridge, set up IP address, token and device ID.
+The binding automatically turns on telnet and remote MQTT access.

 Important checkpoint after this step: you should be able to connect to the gateway with a MQTT client (for example - [MQTT Explorer](http://mqtt-explorer.com/)) and see incoming messages in zigbee/send queue.

-2. Create a bridge, setting IP address to the IP address of your gateway.

-3. The gateway bridge should be online for now.
+3. The gateway bridge should be online.

 ## Thing Configuration